tailhook/vagga/docs/settings.rst

        :step:`Alpine` distribution, but also internally for fetching tools that are outside of the container filesystem (for example to fetch ``git`` for :step:`Git` or :step:`GitInstall` command(s))

+.. opt:: build-lock-wait

+    By default (``build-lock-wait: false``) vagga stops current command and prints a message when some other process have already started to build the image.
+When this flag is set to ``true`` vagga will wait instead.
+This is mostly useful for CI systems.